-Estimation of Provision for Decommissioning and Site Rehabilitation Costs
+Estimation of Provision for Decommissioning and Mine Site Rehabilitation Costs

-The Group's provision for decommissioning and site rehabilitation costs for the open pit mines of its coal mining activities amounted to P500.09 million as of December 31, 2019.
-This matter is important to our audit because the amount involved is material and the estimation of the provision requires the exercise of significant management judgment and estimation, including the use of assumptions, such as the costs of backfilling, reforestation, rehabilitation activities on marine and rainwater conservation and maintenance of the rehabilitated area, inflation rate, and discount rate.
+The Group has recognized provision for decommissioning and mine site rehabilitation costs for the open pit mines of its coal mining activities amounting to P254.53 million as of December 31, 2020.
+This matter is important to our audit because the amount involved is material and the estimation of the provision requires the exercise of significant management judgment and estimation, including the use of assumptions, such as the costs of backfilling, reforestation, and maintenance of the rehabilitated area, inflation rate, and discount rate.

-Relevant information on the provision for decommissioning and site rehabilitation costs are disclosed in Notes 3 and 16 to the consolidated financial statements.
+Relevant information on the provision for decommissioning and mine site rehabilitation costs are disclosed in Notes 3 and 16 to the consolidated financial statements.